Arizona law protects mediation confidentiality. Your process will never become part of the

 Modifying custody is a post-decree process for making a change to the custody agreement.

 Mediation: Parents can come to mediation to propose a change to their custody agreement.
 Even when there is considerable disagreement, our skilled mediators at The Aurit Center have helped parents to reach agreement.
-If you both agree, we can create the necessary legal documentation and file it with the court on your behalf.
-This will result in a legal change to your Parenting Plan.
+If you both agree, we can create and prepare for finalization the necessary legal documentation.

 Litigation: A petition needs to be filed with court, to include a copy of the current orders the parents seek to modify, detailed facts to support modification, along with a statement of the action the parents are requesting.